joeclark-phd/data-engineers-manual/manuscript/chapter02.md

 formats couldn't represent text, but because these are open standards that can be interpreted by almost any system, transmitted over the Web, sent as e-mail, and so on.
-Every mainstream operating system has a built-in text editor{such as Notepad on Windows, or vi on most Unix platforms{that can read and write text files.
+Every mainstream operating system has a built-in text editor (such as Notepad on Windows, or vi on most Unix platforms) that can read and write text files.

 Not every piece of data is communicated in a text encoding.
 Non-textual